 Immunise your little one to protect him against infections!

 Immunisations are very important.
-They protect your baby against infections that can lead to disability or even death.
+They protect your baby against vaccine-preventable diseases that can lead to serious complications or even death.

 TB usually attacks the lungs, but it can also infect any other part of the body.
 If it is not properly treated, it can be fatal.
 TB spreads through the air.

 This is a serious viral liver infection that spreads by direct contact with blood or bodily fluids of a carrier.
-Your baby’s fi rst dose of the Hepatitis B vaccine will be given soon after birth.
-In all, there are three doses to take.
+The first dose of the Hepatitis B vaccine is usually given to your baby soon after birth.

 This is a bacterial infection that affects the throat mainly.
 In more serious cases, it can affect the heart and nerves and block the breathing passage.
 Diphtheria is very contagious and is potentially life threatening.